BoCao2019/Nick-seq/README.md

 - sample_(+)_TdT-NT_compare.csv

 8. The final .csv outputs could be analyzed in excel to examine the details of each position by setting ratio cut-off and generating final results.

+The output in the .csv files were outlined as follow:

 |Chro	|position	|coverage1	|coverage_before	|coverage_after	|coverageF	|coverage5	|C1CB	|C1CA	|C1CF	|C1C5	|pos_before_15	|pos_after_15	|strand	|NorC1CF	|NorC1C5	|NTposition	|NTstrand|
 | -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| -------------	| ------------- |